MartinBradbury/walking-the-wainwrights/README.md

 #### Close popup
 ![Close popup](/readme_imgs/Routedetail/mapdexit.png)

 #### Difficulty rating

-Back on the route detail page there is a difficulty rating where fontawesome icons have been used and a score is given for the difficulty.
+Back on the route detail page there is a difficulty rating where font awesome icons have been used and a score is given for the difficulty.
 ![Difficulty Rating](/readme_imgs/Routedetail/routedifficulty.png)

 #### Like button and counter